The Suunto MC-2 NH Mirror Compass

 The Suunto Company Warranty and the warranties provided by the many Retailers that sell this product ensure that this compass will serve you well for many years to come

-If you have any comments, questions, or suggestions about this product, The Suunto Orienteering Compass, do not hesitate to Contact Me.
+If you have any comments, questions, or suggestions about this product, The Suunto Orienteering Compass, please leave them in the space below.

 I would be pleased to hear from you.
 Perhaps the years I’ve spent in the outdoor wilderness can be of benefit to you.